Patrick Chappatte

-Patrick Chappatte (known simply as Chappatte) (b.
-February 22, 1967, in Karachi, Pakistan) is a Lebanese-Swiss cartoonist known for his work for Le Temps, NZZ am Sonntag, the German news magazine Der Spiegel, The New York Times International Edition and the French satirical newspaper Le Canard enchaîné.
+Patrick Chappatte (known simply as Chappatte) (born February 22, 1967, in Karachi, Pakistan) is a Lebanese-Swiss cartoonist known for his work for Le Temps, NZZ am Sonntag, the German news magazine Der Spiegel, The New York Times International Edition and the French satirical newspaper Le Canard enchaîné.
 He also worked as an illustrator for the New York Times and as cartoonist for Newsweek.
 Many of his cartoons reflect events in Swiss and international news, such as the September 11 attacks, the rise of the Swiss People's Party, and the Israeli–Palestinian conflict.

 Biography

-Born to a Lebanese mother and a Swiss father in Karachi, Pakistan, Chappatte was raised in Singapore and Switzerland.
+Chappatte was born on 22 February 1967 in Karachi, Pakistan to a Lebanese mother and a Swiss father.
+He was raised in Singapore and Switzerland.

 Chappatte lives between Los Angeles and Geneva.

 Career

 Editorial cartoons

 Patrick Chappatte drew a twice-weekly cartoon in the Opinion section of The New York Times International Edition, formerly known as the International Herald Tribune, which published his work from 2001 to 2019 (when the paper stopped publishing editorial cartoons altogether).

 Over the years, he has collaborated with editorial cartoonists in conflict-ridden countries with the goal of promoting dialogue through cartooning.
 These projects focused on Serbia, Ivory Coast, Lebanon, Kenya and Guatemala.
 He described the work in a TED talk in 2010.
 His work is syndicated by Cagle Cartoons.